tcartwright/AddNoteProperty/README.md

   - It can
   	- Add or edit complex custom properties to objects
   	  - If the property or object structure is missing, it will add it
-  	  - If the property and structure already is preexisting, then it will edit it
+  	  - If the property and structure is preexisting, then it will edit it
   	- Add complex arrays with sub objects to those arrays
   	- Add simple arrays of value types
   - It can not: